-The Franco-Belgian border, beyond delimiting two institutional contexts, is perceived differently by the activists we met.
-It is considered an obstacle by West Flemish activists, but it may also be possible to mobilise it as a resource.
-As for Picard activists, the border does not seem to be as important for them: its existence does not hinder their activities, but it does not provide significant opportunities for them either.
+For the Flemish independence or rattachiste movements, the presence and expansion of West The Franco-Belgian border, beyond delimiting two Flemish has not always been tolerated.
+This division institutional contexts, is perceived differently by the between West Flemish and Dutch activists has also activists we met.
+It is considered an obstacle by West been due to political disagreements that Dutch activists Flemish activists, but it may also be possible to mobilise often associate with extreme right-wing movements: it as a resource.
+As for Picard activists, the border does not seem to be as important for them; its existence We agree, he [another activist] and I are on the does not hinder their activities, but it does not provide same page about this: no fascists among us. significant opportunities for them either.